• Home

 • Kids under 12 must bring their guardians

-• Protective gear must be worn like the best slide gloves, helmets, knee pads, elbow pads, and wrist guards.
+• Protective gear must be worn like the best hand gloves, helmets, knee pads, elbow pads, and wrist guards.

 • Smoking, alcohol, and drug use are not allowed here